Colin McNaughton

 Colin McNaughton (born 18 May 1951) is a British writer and illustrator of over seventy children's books.
 He is also a poet, focusing mainly on humorous children's poetry.
 He trained in graphic design at the Central School of Art and Design in London followed by an MA in illustration at the Royal College of Art.
 He lives in London.

 Childhood

 McNaughton was born in Wallsend, Northumberland in 1951, the son of a shipyard worker and a school dinner lady.
 As a child, there was little indication that he would become one of Britain's leading creators of children's picture books.
 There were no books at all in the family home, but there were always comics, his formative literature, and their slapstick humour has been a lasting influence.

 Books

 McNaughton's first book was published while he was still at the RCA.

 His exuberant picture books with their comic-strip techniques, often take the form of an extended joke:

 McNaughton's books include the Preston Pig series: Suddenly!, Boo!, Oops!, Goal!, Hmm... and Shh (Don't Tell Mister Wolf!) all of which feature Preston Pig and his near escapes from Mr Wolf.
-A television series was developed from these books for CITV.
+A television series was developed from these books by Link Entertainment (which would later become part of the now-defunct Entertainment Rights) for CITV.